theramiyer/blog/content/post/2021/is-whitehat-jr-a-scam.md

 When I started to interact with computers, I started with a language called Logo.
 We learned to control a "turtle" around the screen to draw beautiful patterns using instructions.
 We learnt how a program is merely a set of instructions executed in a certain order.

-Today, we spend the majority of our time staring at the screen for the "Progammer's Inspiration", or attending meetings with different teams to get the requirements, doodling on virtual boards while planning features, thinking about how a novice would use our solution, etc. Coding is a small part of our work day (which is why I said my job "involves" coding).
+Today, we spend the majority of our time staring at the screen for the "Progammer's Inspiration", or attending meetings with different teams to get the requirements, doodling on virtual boards while planning features, thinking about how a novice would use our solution, etc. Coding is a small part of our work day.

 And "coding is a universal language like dance is" cracks me up.
 Coding is as multi-versal as it gets.